 A Relationship Tailored to Your Business Needs

-Each co-employment relationship aims to meet the unique needs of the client.
-These needs are identified collaboratively through conversations between the PEO and the business to allocate and share employer responsibilities to maximize the value to the client.
-The PEO and business develop a client services agreement through these conversations.
-Clarity is vital to the success of the co-employer relationship, with roles and responsibilities often allocated along the following lines.
+Each co-employment relationship is designed to meet the unique needs of the client.
+These needs are identified collaboratively through conversations between the PEO and the business to allocate and share employer responsibilities in a way that maximizes the value to the client.
+A client services agreement is developed through these conversations.
+Clarity is important to the success of the co-employer relationship.
+Roles and responsibilities are often allocated along the following lines.

 - The PEO provides the human resources platform for tracking time, enrollment, etc.